migzpogi/migzpogi.github.io/docs/md/awesome/awesome.md

 # Books
 ## 2022
+* Crying in H Mart by Michelle Zauner
 * Sapiens by Yuval Noah Harari
 * Kitchen Confidential by Anthony Bourdain
 * The Anthropocene Reviewed by John Green